 Know your rights if a debt collector contacts you.

 Debt collectors have rules they must follow under the Fair Debt Collection Practices Act, such as providing you with a debt validation notice stating the amount you owe and the creditor's name.
 Debt collectors are also limited on when and how often they can contact you.
-For more information on dealing with debt collectors, see Having a Problem with a Debt Collector?
-You Also Have Protections.

 Content courtesy of the Federal Deposit Insurance Corporation.